 “Our annual customer satisfaction survey identified a need for shorter lead times and better communications, making it clear that we needed to improve our customer experience as well as maximise operational efficiency,” explains Tony Vick, Logistics Director at AMP Clean Energy.

 Now that AMP Clean Energy has implemented Paragon’s route planning software they are able to provide automated SMS updates to confirm the date of delivery and provide a two to three hour time window on the day.
-Meanwhile, implementing Paragon’s proof of delivery service fleXipod will allow the company to further enhance customer communications as well as streamline back office systems by initiating the invoicing process immediately proof of delivery is received.
+Meanwhile, implementing Paragon’s proof of delivery service fleXipod will allow the company to further enhance customer communications as well as streamline back office systems by initiating the invoicing process immediately as proof of delivery is received.

 Across the pond, US food distributor Frozen Food Express found that the ability to provide a more consistent and reliable delivery service resulted in an increase of 9% in year on year sales growth after just 6 months.